SlashDB/timesheet-demo/README.md

 		token, err := request.ParseFromRequest(r, request.OAuth2Extractor, func(token *jwt.Token) (interface{}, error) {
 			// we simply check the token claims, but this is a good place
 			// to parse the r.URL.Path or other request parameters
-			// to determine if a given user can access requested data
+			// and determine if a given user can access requested data
-			// check if user of ID = 8 can read /db/timesheet/project/project_id/2/ etc.
+			// i.e. check if user of ID = 8 can read /db/timesheet/project/project_id/2/ etc.
 			mc := token.Claims.(jwt.MapClaims)
 			_, ok := mc["id"]
 			if !ok {